-Missouri Amendment 1 introduces several political reforms to strengthen democracy in Missouri through enhanced transparency guidelines, lowered campaign contribution limits, stricter lobbying rules, and a revamped redistricting process for state legislative districts.
-The ballot initiative would take the power to draw state legislative districts away from state legislators and give it to a non-partisan state demographer.
-It also would establish stronger criteria to create a more fair redistricting process.
+In 2018, Missouri Amendment 1 introduced several political reforms to strengthen democracy in the state.
+The Clean Missouri initiative enhanced transparency guidelines, lowered campaign contribution limits, mandated stricter lobbying rules, and revamped the redistricting process for state legislative districts.
+The ballot initiative took the power to draw state legislative districts away from state legislators and give it to a non-partisan state demographer.
+It also established stronger criteria to create a more fair redistricting process.

 Amendment 1 strips the Missouri State Legislature of the power to draw its own districts and gives that power to a non-partisan state demographer.
 The state demographer would be required to draw districts that are “designed in a manner that achieves both partisan fairness and, secondarily, competitiveness.”
 The measure defines partisan fairness as meaning that parties can “translate their popular support into legislative representation with approximately equal efficiency” and competitiveness as legislative representation that is “substantially and similarly responsive to shifts in the electorate’s preferences.”

 The state-appointed nonpartisan state demographer is responsible for drawing new state legislative maps.
 The existing bipartisan politician commission may make changes to the proposed plan with a seven-tenths vote of approval.
 If no changes are made, the plan is approved.

 How Will the Non-Partisan State Demographer be Selected?